dfm/emcee/docs/tutorials/line.rst

 The least squares solution found in the previous section is the maximum likelihood result for a model where the error bars are assumed correct, Gaussian and independent.
-We know, of course, that this isn't the right model.
-Unfortunately, there isn't a generalization of least squares that supports a model like the one that we know to be true.
+We know, of course, that this isn’t the right model.
+Unfortunately, there isn’t a generalization of least squares that supports a model like the one that we know to be true.
 Instead, we need to write down the likelihood function and numerically optimize it.
 In mathematical notation, the correct likelihood function is: